BibhushaSapkota/assignment/README.md

 Lastly I have also done testing
 ![testing1](https://user-images.githubusercontent.com/78782325/132981419-5847ed03-5b95-4be4-8520-a72d38c815c4.PNG)

-where 8 of the tests were passes similarly 2 of them were failed by providing dummy data
+where 8 of the tests were passed similarly 2 of them were failed by providing dummy data
 ![testing](https://user-images.githubusercontent.com/78782325/132981442-2f399c12-a7b3-4f9c-ba00-aca956e806cc.PNG)

  Testcase